flatironinstitute/sciware/26_DataFormats/main.md

 ### HDF5 Dataspaces

-- Dataspaces represent the size and dimensions of an array (scalar, vector, etc.)
+- Dataspaces represent the dimensions of an array (scalar, vector, etc.)
 - Can be used to describe overall Dataset size, and subsets ("views", "slices") of data

 <img src="https://docs.hdfgroup.org/hdf5/develop/dataspace.png" width="80%" style="border:0;box-shadow:none">